-Scene Kids of the Rio Grande Valley pays homage to the subcultures nestled in Brownsville, a town located near the border
+Scene Kids of the Rio Grande Valley pays homage to the subcultures nestled in Brownsville, a town located near the

-ringing up my items had vibrant pink zebra stripes casdaing from their roots; instinctively, I asked where they had gotten their dye
+The employee ringing up my items had vibrant pink zebra stripes casdaing from their roots; instinctively, I asked where they

-job from.
-Seeing such a hairstyle in a smaller town bordering Mexico immediately generated a real curiosity towards the underbelly
+had gotten their dye job from.
+Seeing such a hairstyle in a smaller town bordering Mexico immediately generated a real curiosity

-of the region.
-That same night, after encountering several others at a local music who also revealed that they were Draven’s clients,
+towards the underbelly of the region.
+That same night, after encountering several others at a local music who also revealed

-I realized there was a story to tell.
+that they were Draven’s clients, I realized there was a story to tell.

 I’m fascinated by this intersection between hairstyles reminiscent of iconic silhouettes from Japan’s Visual Kei

-reimagined on diverse bodies within the landscape of the South feels both fresh and groundbreaking.
+see them reimagined on diverse bodies within the landscape of the South feels both fresh and groundbreaking.

 Not only am I intrigued by the narrative itself, I believe Draven deserves great attention for the construction